OleBialas/posner_task/README.md

 pip install git+https://github.com/OleBialas/posner_task.git
 ```

-If you are experiencing any issues this is most likely due to the installation of Psychopy - consult their [install documentation](https://www.psychopy.org/download.html)
+If you are experiencing any issues this is most likely due to the installation of PsychoPy - consult their [install documentation](https://www.psychopy.org/download.html)

 ## Run experiment